AmilaDestro/swagger-ui-test-task/README.md

 9. User can update other users besides himself.
 10. Admin can update other admins besides himself.
 11. User can update admin.

+Found bugs are marked by @Severity annotation in tests.
+Besides I noticed that the rest part of the tests may fail due to slow request execution.